dev2imp/DevelopingLanguageProducerApp/README.md

 > [Lottie Animaiton Library](https://github.com/airbnb/lottie-android) is a library to make animations

-> Singleton to create one and use everywhere
+> Singleton to create once and use everywhere

 > [Jsoup](https://jsoup.org/download) to grab data from web page.